 - Prep – Wash well and remove the hull (green leafy top).

 - Storage – Strawberries are best consumed within 2 days, as studies have found their nutrient content starts to decrease after this time.
-They will last longer in the fridge though (which also results in fresh strawberry smoothies that are perfectly chilled too).
+They will last longer in the fridge though (which also results in fresh smoothies that are perfectly chilled too).

 - Freezing – You can freeze strawberries for up to six months.